capytaine/capytaine/docs/user_manual/hydrostatics.rst

 Compute all Hydrostatics
 ------------------------

-Instead of computing each hydrostatic parameters, :code:`compute_hydrostatics` function computes all hydrostatic parameters and returns hydrostatic parameters :code:`dict`.
+Instead of computing each hydrostatic parameters, :code:`compute_hydrostatics` method computes all hydrostatic parameters and returns hydrostatic parameters :code:`dict`.

 .. note::
     No need to apply :code:`keep_immersed_part` to use :code:`compute_hydrostatics`.